A sampling service redefining how we shop and use menstrual products

 In-Store Retail + Digital Tracking: Evaluation II

-Next, I built a mid-fidelity version of the sample trial tracking flow, together with the onboarding flow built by my teammate.
-With the iterated physical and digital prototypes, we tested the end-to-end flow with another three participants to gather their thoughts on the user flows and usability before we built the high-fidelity prototypes.
-While receiving positive feedback from the participants on our design concept, we still identified flaws for improvement through the 2nd round of testing.
+Next, I developed a mid-fidelity version of the sample trial tracking flow, complementing the onboarding flow created by my teammate.
+We then tested the end-to-end experience with three participants to evaluate user flows and usability before moving to high-fidelity prototypes.
+While feedback was generally positive, the second round of testing revealed areas for further improvement.

 In-Store Retail: Iteration II

-To minimize confusion during the in-store retail experience, we simplified signage by replacing jargon (e.g., using “samples” instead of “test units”), added product type details to highlight features like daily, active, or sport use, and included QR codes on both the signage and sample bag to guide users to download the mobile app, bridging the gap between the physical and digital experience.
+To reduce confusion in the in-store experience, we simplified signage by replacing jargon (e.g., using “samples” instead of “test units”), added product type details to highlight features like daily, active, or sport use, and included QR codes on both signage and sample bags to guide users to the mobile app, seamlessly connecting the physical and digital experiences.

 BEFORE